xiajingdongning/liuyangli/An analysis on Clustering based on Kruskal’s Algorithm/README.md

 ### Deliverables
 * I commit my code to this repository src folder.
-* Upload the final report and presentation deck to their corresponding folders.
+* Upload the final report and the presentation deck to their corresponding folders.
 * Put a link to a youtube/vimeo video in README.md.